-- Providing prompt access to refugee status determination procedures, with asylum seekers in many countries struggling to get access to timely refugee status determination processes and UNHCR facing strong political pressure from some host governments to limit access to asylum.
+- Providing prompt access to refugee status determination procedures, with people seeking asylum in many countries struggling to get access to timely refugee status determination processes and UNHCR facing strong political pressure from some host governments to limit access to asylum.

 - Building momentum to tackle protracted refugee situations, with access to safe repatriation, integration and resettlement opportunities remaining limited or virtually non-existent for many refugees in long-standing situations of displacement.

 - Making refugee resettlement more effective as a strategic tool, given the gulf between resettlement needs and available places and the consequent need to use resettlement strategically to unlock protection solutions for refugees who will never be able to resettle.

 - Improving physical security of the most vulnerable refugees, including refugees at risk of sexual and gender-based violence, women and girls forced into survival sex and same-sex attracted refugees at risk of ongoing harassment, violence and persecution.